 The second thing I did better was to get my hands on a really amazing looking Amaryllis.
 I found the color streaks and patterns on this Amaryllis simply amazing.
 To get in real close I used a set of extension tubes in between my lens and the camera.

 Ah, live and learn.
-Moral of the story is to start with a great looking subject and make sure you;ve got a great background for it too.
+Moral of the story is to start with a great looking subject and make sure you've got a great background for it too.
 If you'd like to browse the website for more topics that interest you, feel free to use the search box below.
-There's more here than meets the eye.
+To see some of my most successful flower photos, see the examples here.